 Over the years, she has been profiled in The Wall Street Journal, Crain’s New York Business, NYU Law Magazine, Fortune Magazine and the New York Times Magazine, among other publications.

-Ms. Lieberman was appointed by Governor Andrew Cuomo in October 2014 as a director of the New York State Spinal Cord Injury Review Board, which annually allocates $8.5 million in research grants to find a cure for this condition.
+In October 2014, Ms. Lieberman was named as a director of the New York State Spinal Cord Injury Review Board, which annually allocates $8.5 million in research grants to find a cure for this condition.

 She has advised the following companies: